The majority of recruiters and hiring managers will spend less than two minutes looking at a CV. Many won’t make it to 30 seconds.

 Ask yourself: What impact did it have?
 What changed as a result?
 Why did it matter?

-Words you should look to include are often action words, focused on achievement.
+Words you should look to include are often action words, focused on outcomes and achievements.
 For example:

 Those catch a recruiter’s attention because they demonstrate what you have done and can do.
 And more importantly, what you can offer a new employer.
 They show tangible results that translate into future achievements and success.